Grey-headed bulbul: Taxonomy and systematics

+In 2025 the species was moved to a more broadly defined Microtarsus by the AviList team.

 The common name 'grey-headed bulbul' is also used as an alternate name for the yellow-bellied bulbul.

 Description

 This bulbul is resident in moist broad-leaved evergreen forest with bamboo and dense undergrowth.
 Its plumage is olive-green, with a medium-grey on the crown head, nape and throat.
 The forehead is yellow-green.
 The back and wings are olive-green becoming lighter towards the vent.
 The rump has yellowing green feathers edged in black giving a barred appearance.
 The flanks are dark and grey edged.
 The undertail coverts are grey.
 The beak is greenish and grey while the legs are pinkish yellow.
 The iris is distinctly bluish white.
 The tail is grey on the central feathers (the shaft being black), the outer ones are black and are broadly tipped with grey.
 Both sexes are similar but juveniles have the head dark olive with the yellow on the forehead duller.
 (Length 143-152mm; head 33-35mm; tail 74-77mm) The call is a sharp chraink.
 The call is distinct in having a single syllable unlike those of the core genus Pycnonotus members.